ImgBotApp/InternetNL/test/mailipv6/failed/description_en.md

 Too bad!
-Your e-mail server can not be reached by senders using modern IPv6 addresses, or improvement is possible.
-Therefore your e-mail server is not part of the modern Internet yet.
-You should ask your e-mail provider to fully enable IPv6.
+Your mail server can not be reached by senders using modern IPv6 addresses, or improvement is possible.
+Therefore your mail server is not part of the modern Internet yet.
+You should ask your email provider to fully enable IPv6.